 We are not advocates of wearing synthetic fleece products.
-Not only are they the equivalent of wearing a fluffy plastic bag, they also release their tiny non-biodegradable fibres into the ocean via your washing machine whenever you wash them.
+Not only are they the equivalent of wearing a fluffy plastic bag, but they also release tiny non-biodegradable fibres into the ocean via your washing machine whenever you wash them.

 BCApSc (Clothing and Textile Science), University of Otago